Balbir89/economic-crisis-analysis/README.md

 ## Selected Visualizations

-The following images are saved project outputs.
+These images are saved project outputs.
 Their labels and coverage should be checked against the underlying data when interpreting them.

 ![Saved analysis chart 1](chart1.png)